Momentum spirals in multiphoton pair production revisited: Number density

 In this section, the effects of time delay and cycle in pulse on the number density of created particles in the case of relative phase $\Delta\phi=0$ and $\Delta\phi=\pi/2$ are investigated, respectively.
 Note that for comparison between the results, the following studies are performed under the same laser field energy \cite{Nuriman:2015}, and we selected several different field parameters.

 The number density dependence on $T$ for various $N$ is shown in Fig.~\ref{11}.
 In the case of $\Delta\phi=0$, one can see from Fig.~\ref{11}(a) that when $T$ is fixed, the number density does not change obviously at large $N$, while it is significantly enhanced about one order of magnitude at small $N$.
 When $N$ is fixed, the number density tends to be a constant at large $T$, while it is increased at least five times at small $T$.
 Combining the above we can conclude that either the small $T$ or $N$ is beneficial for $e^{-}e^{+}$ pair production.
-On the other hand, according to the markings of the green rectangle in the figure, we found that when $N$ is larger, instead, vortices start to be generated in the momentum spectrum at smaller $T$.
-In particular, when $N=0.8$ and $N=1$, the corresponding number densities only differ about $2$ times, but the minimal $T$ for vortex generation are significantly different.
-Specifically, when $N=0.8$, a vortex structure appears in the momentum spectrum at $T=8\tau$, while when $N=1$, it appears in the momentum spectrum at $T=4\tau$.
-It indicates that without losing much number density, we can obtain the vortex pattern at a smaller time delay by adjusting the above two parameters flexibly.
+On the other hand, according to the markings of the green rectangle in the figure, we found that when $N$ is larger, instead, spirals start to be generated in the momentum spectrum at smaller $T$.
+In particular, when $N=0.8$ and $N=1$, the corresponding number densities only differ about $2$ times, but the minimal $T$ for spiral generation are significantly different.
+Specifically, when $N=0.8$, a spiral structure appears in the momentum spectrum at $T=8\tau$, while when $N=1$, it appears in the momentum spectrum at $T=4\tau$.
+It indicates that without losing much number density, we can obtain the spiral pattern at a smaller time delay by adjusting the above two parameters flexibly.

 In the case of $\Delta\phi=\pi/2$, the results shown in Fig.~\ref{11}(b) are similar to those of Fig.~\ref{11}(a).
 The difference is that for $T=0$, the number density of $\Delta\phi=0$ is slightly larger than that of $\Delta\phi=\pi/2$ for $N=0.5$ and $N=0.8$.
-Moreover, for $N=0.5$, there is no vortex structure in the case of $\Delta\phi=0$, while in the case of $\Delta\phi=\pi/2$, momentum spectrum exists vortex pattern.
-This indicates that the introduction of the phase has little effect on the number density of the generated particles, while it mainly affects the momentum vortices.
+Moreover, for $N=0.5$, there is no spiral structure in the case of $\Delta\phi=0$, while in the case of $\Delta\phi=\pi/2$, momentum spectrum exists spiral pattern.
+This indicates that the introduction of the phase has little effect on the number density of the generated particles, while it mainly affects the momentum spirals.

 To see more clearly how the number density of created particles varies with $N$ for small $T$, we display Fig.~\ref{12}.
 It is found that in the cases of $\Delta\phi=0$ and $\Delta\phi=\pi/2$, when $T$ is fixed, the corresponding number density is enhanced about one order of magnitude with the decrease of $N$, while when $N$ is fixed, it is increased by few times with reducing $T$.
 These results indicate that the number density is more sensitive to the number of cycles in pulse.